lcmonraz/Bionetvisa.github.io/index.md

 ### Abstract submission instructions

-We invite to submit your abstract for <b>Talk and/or poster</b> in the topics described above.
+We invite to submit your abstract for a <b>talk</b> in the topics described above.

 #### <font color="#e60000">The submission deadline is August 10th 2018</font>

-<p>Submitted abstracts will be reviewed by the scientific program committee and notification of acceptance for <b>talk and/or poster</b> will be provided to the corresponding author by August 12th, 2018.
+<p>Submitted abstracts will be reviewed by the scientific program committee and a notification of acceptance for a <b>talk</b> will be provided to the corresponding author by August 12th, 2018.
 </p>

-#### <font color="#e60000">Late abstract submission for posters only is possible till August 9th  2018</font>

-<p>Number of poster abstracts will be selected for flash poster presentations (3 minutes for topic advertised).</p>

 <p><b>Abstract format:</b><br />
 Title<br />